 Autopatch first checks if there is any project-specific patch

 enabled.
-There are currently three:
+There are currently two:

 Otherwise, autopatch performs different operations depending on the kind of project it finds the dependency to be.